xiangsuqi/au-syssec-f25-exercises/06_transport_layer_security/readme.md

 ## Exercise 1: Malicious-in-the-middle against HTTP in proxy mode

 Connect a mobile device to the wireless network and take note of its address `192.168.1/2.X`, referred from here on as *victim*.
-You can typically find the IP address of your mobile device by looking into the network configurations.
+You can find the IP address of your mobile device by looking into the network configurations.
 In the VM, type `ifconfig` or `ip a` in a terminal and take note of its IP address `192.168.1/2.Z`

 **Observation**: If you do not have a mobile device available, ask a colleague to be the client or use the host machine as the victim.